opendocsg/slw-judgments-backfill/2004_SGCA_42/report.md

 **Chao Hick Tin JA (delivering the judgment of the majority):**

-1       This was an appeal against the decision of Belinda Ang Saw Ean J allowing the respondent’s claim in tort arising from the loss of a small steel tanker belonging to the respondent (reported at [2004] 1 SLR 300).
+1       This was an appeal against the decision of Belinda Ang Saw Ean J allowing the respondent’s claim in tort arising from the loss of a small steel tanker belonging to the respondent (reported at <span class="citation">[2004] 1 SLR 300</span>).
 The appellant’s defence of limitation of liability under s 136 of the Merchant Shipping Act (Cap 179, 1996 Rev Ed) was also rejected.
 We heard the appeal on 28 July 2004 and by a majority, with Judith Prakash J being undecided, dismissed the appeal on both liability and quantum.
 We now give our reasons.

 2       The main substantive question that arose for consideration at the appeal was whether, in the given circumstances, a duty of care was owed by the appellant to the respondent.